laoshanlung/blog/content/post/2017-06-13-simple-chat-app-with-faye-nginx-and-vue-part-5.md

 categories = ['Programming']
 +++

 In the previous part, I implemented the UI using Vue.
 In this part, I am going to write about the deployment process using `dokku`.
 This simple chat app is split into 3 separate services `api`, `faye` and `web`.
-Each service can be deployed separately without affecting other running services.
+Each service can be deployed independently without affecting other running services.

 <!--more-->
+Let's look at the final result first.
+The application is deployed to [http://simple-chat.tannguyen.org](http://simple-chat.tannguyen.org/#/) which contains the production version (built and minified JS code) of the web UI.
+This UI connects to the API server at [http://simple-chat-api.tannguyen.org](http://simple-chat-api.tannguyen.org) which contains the code for `api` service.
+And finally, `faye` service is deployed to [ws://simple-chat-faye.tannguyen.org](ws://simple-chat-faye.tannguyen.org)

+This kind of setup seems to be too complicated for this tiny application.
+However, as the application gets bigger, this setup really shines.
+Imagine that when your application grows bigger, you will probably have more independent services, let say 10 of them.
+Once you make new changes to the UI, you probably don't want to deploy the UI code together with all 9 other services which are exactly the same as they were before.
+With the current state of technology, deploying 9 more services to one server is nothing.
+But when you have 100 servers, this becomes a huge problem because you are unnecessarily deploying all of your services to all of your servers every time you change one line of code in any of your services.
+This setup also makes it easier to scale one particular service.
+Since each service is implemented as an isolated component, I can easily monitor and scale services that are under extensive use.

 ## Deploy api service
 Let's look at the final `deploy.sh` script first